MikaCaldera/claytonbbeauty.com/src/collections/pages/thank-you.md

 ---
-title: 'Thank you'
+title: Thank you
-permalink: '/thank-you/'
+permalink: /thank-you/
 ---

-This is your thank you page where if someone fills in your contact form, they will be directed to.
-Make sure you add a nice message 🙂
+I appreciate you contacting me.
+I will get back in touch with you soon!

+Have a great day! 🙂